felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/receive-orders.md

 Other HubRise status values are not supported and are not sent on Just Eat Takeaway.

-### Change the Status of an Order in HubRise
+### When the Status Changes in Just Eat

-Just Eat Takeaway Bridge does not change order statuses in HubRise.
+Just Eat Bridge does not change order statuses in HubRise.
+If an order is cancelled by Just Eat, HubRise will not be notified.

 ## Service Types